Our students deserve every opportunity to thrive. As a School Board Member, April will prioritize Safety, Student Success, and Community Engagement.

 - Gun Violence Prevention – No parent or student should live in fear of another school shooting.
 That is why immediately following the Parkland shooting, April drafted and submitted to the Hayward School Board a resolution to improve gun violence prevention policies in HUSD.
 April will continue to support students’ passion and activism and work with legislators to keep guns out of our schools.

 - Inclusivity – Schools must be inclusive and safe for all students.
 April will ensure that students who experience bullying, racial injustice, and indirect access for students with disabilities are heard and that the issues are addressed with expediency and efficiency.
+Additionally, she will work with each site to support culturally responsive teaching.

 - Conflict Resolution – April believes in Positive Behavior Interventions and Support (PBIS) and restorative justice, and she will expand the use of both in HUSD to increase the growth opportunities these approaches provide students.